pforret/blog.splashing/_topic/country/laos.md

 ---
 # Laos

-Laos, officially the Lao People's Democratic Republic, is a socialist state and the only landlocked  country in Southeast Asia.
+Laos, officially the Lao People's Democratic Republic, is the only landlocked country in Southeast  Asia.
 At the heart of the Indochinese Peninsula, Laos is bordered by Myanmar and China to the northwest,  Vietnam to the east, Cambodia to the southeast, and Thailand to the west and southwest.
 Its capital and largest city is Vientiane.
 Present-day Laos traces its historic and cultural identity to Lan Xang, which existed from the 13th  century to the 18th century as one of the largest kingdoms in Southeast Asia.

 ## Unsplash photos